-If mistracking is heard on the right channel only then the bias is too low, if on both channels the bias is too high or the trackability limit of the cartridge has been reached.
+If mistracking is heard on the right channel only then the bias is too low, if on both

-- 3. Finally further decrease mistracking by increasing tracking force to the maximum Recommended for the cartridge. - 4.
-It is best to have the highest possible tracking force and low bias force.
+3. Finally further decrease mistracking by increasing tracking force to the maximum Recommended for the cartridge.

+4. It is best to have the highest possible tracking force and low bias force.